 Under no circumstances make public other peoples’ home address, email addresses or contact numbers.

-We have security measures in place to attempt to protect against the loss, misuse and alteration of personal information under our control.
+We have proportionate security measures in place to protect against the loss, misuse and alteration of personal information under our control.
 Whilst we can’t ensure or guarantee that loss, misuse or alteration of information won’t occur, we’ll use standard industry methods to prevent this.